Progressives urge Alito recusal from Jan. 6 cases before the U.S. Supreme Court

 - Oops!Something went wrong.Please try again later.

-Democratic Rep. Pramila Jayapal of Washington speaks during a press conference outside the U.S. Supreme Court on June 5, 2024.
+Democratic Rep. Pramila Jayapal of Washington speaks during a press conference outside the U.S. Supreme Court Wednesday, June 5, 2024.
 Democratic Rep. Hank Johnson of Georgia, at right, stands waiting to approach the microphone.
 The lawmakers joined progressive groups to urge Justice Samuel Alito to recuse himself from cases related to the Jan.
 6, 2021, U.S. Capitol attack.
 Both Jayapal and Johnson have introduced bills related to Supreme Court ethics.
-(Photo by Ashley Murray/States Newsroom)
+(Ashley Murray/States Newsroom)

 WASHINGTON — Progressive lawmakers and organizers on Wednesday urged U.S. Supreme Court Justice Samuel Alito to recuse himself from cases related to the Jan.
 6 attack on the U.S. Capitol, and to testify before Congress about two flags sympathetic to insurrectionists that were displayed outside his two homes.